 - Tap Start button

 Your iPad, iPhone, or iPod touch is now locked into the current application.
 Pressing Home no longer leaves the designated app.
-You’ll see a message at the top of your screen letting you know Guided Access is enabled and to triple click Home to exit (you’ll need that passcode.)
+You’ll see a message at the top of your screen letting you know Guided Access is enabled and to triple-click Home or the Side button to exit (you’ll need that passcode.)
 And please note that because just about everything is disabled when Guided Access is on, even Force Quit won’t work.

 Disable On-Screen Areas

-Just in case you missed it, in Guided Access there is an option to disable certain parts of the screen simply by circling them.
-Say for example, your kids watch a movie and you want to disabled the playback controls on the video screen–you can do that!
-Or there are on-screen ads, you are able to disable those parts too.
+Just in case you missed it, in Guided Access, there is an option to disable certain parts of the screen simply by circling them.
+Say, for example, your kids watch a movie, and you want to disable the playback controls on the video screen–you can do that!
+Or there are on-screen ads; you can disable those parts too.

 Just use your finger and draw around the area(s) you wish disabled.
 This is actually my favorite part of Guided Access.
 It gives unexpected control.